 After completing my undergraduate degree in Theology as a scholar at Keble College, I took an MSt and DPhil in New Testament Studies, funded by the AHRC.
 My thesis was examined in May 2009.
 I am also a qualified secondary school teacher and taught Religious Education between 2009 and 2012.
 I also contribute to the adult and lay ministry education (Learning For Discipleship) programme in Salisbury Diocese.
-In October 2012 I took up my current positions at the Faculty of Theology and Religion and St Benet’s Hall.
+In October 2012 I returned to Oxford taking up positions at the Faculty of Theology and Religion and St Benet’s Hall.

 My primary interests concern the Gospels and gospel tradition in its Jewish contexts.
 My doctoral research analysed the portrayals of the Pharisees in the four Gospels and the Acts of the Apostles.
 I wanted to balance efforts to reconstruct the historical group with an approach which takes the New Testament portrayals seriously as ends in themselves.
 I explored the nuances of each author by drawing out the distinctions between portrayals and their function in each text.
 I have since composed a number of shorter papers on a variety of topics relating to the Gospels and hope to expand the scope of my investigations to non-canonical “gospel” material.

 'Josephus and Mark 2:13-3:6: Controversies with the scribes and Pharisees' in Blackwell, Ben C., Goodrich, John K. and Maston, Jason (eds), Reading Mark in Context: Jesus and Second Temple Judaism (Grand Rapids, MI: Zondervan, 2018), 55-61.